-This type of filter is like sunglasses for your camera.
+This type of filter uses the same principles as sunglasses.
 Like sunglasses, polarizing filters reduce glare, improve color saturation, and remove haze.
-The effects of a polarizing filter cannot easily be reproduced in post processing.
+The effects of a polarizing filter cannot be reproduced in post processing.
 You should own this lens filter if you shoot anywhere with direct sunlight.
 These filters spin once attached to your lens.
 The purpose of this is to change the direction of polarization.
 By spinning the filter, you are changing the direction that light is blocked from.
 Spin the filter until the image is exposed to your satisfaction and glare is properly reduced.

 These filters are darkened glass that stops light from getting to the sensor.
 They come in different darkness levels.
 The purpose is to get a lower shutter speed (long exposure) without blowing out the brightness of the image.
 The darker the filter, the longer the exposure can be.
 Common long exposure pictures are making moving water appear soft, showing movement in a city, or producing light trails.